Dejan Joveljić: Personal life

-Joveljić attended a private school in Novi Sad.
-Besides football, he likes to play billiards and chess, and he is also a Rubik's Cube enthusiast.
+Joveljić attended a private school in Novi Sad, Serbia.
+Besides football, he likes to play billiards and chess, having achieved a FIDE rating of over 2200 in the latter.
+He is also a Rubik's Cube enthusiast.
 His personal best is 39 seconds.
 In 2023 he competed at the European Championships in Blitz Chess in Zagreb, Croatia.
-With six points from 13 matches he made it to position 330 among 556 participants.
+With six points from 13 games, he made it to position 330 among 556 participants.